“Nature itself is the best physician.” – Hippocrates

 • Behind the ears

-If you want a boost of natural energy but are trying to lose weight, a daily detox tea in the morning is a great way to detoxify the body.
-A cleanse can jump-start your metabolism for the day, and warm water first thing is more beneficial than drinking cold water (1).
+If you want a boost of natural energy but are trying to lose weight, a tonic in the morning is a great option.
+This detox tea can jump-start your metabolism for the day, and warm water first thing is helpful for stimulating your digestive system.

 For the tea, you’ll need the following ingredients: